Pilots Split Over FAA Chief's Claims On Boeing 737 Max Training

 Pilots can override MCAS.
 But a lot of pilots say they didn't know the software existed until after the Lion Air crash.
 They say the manual did not explain it or provide explicit instructions on how to disable it.

 Capt.
-Jason Goldberg flies for American Airlines and is a spokesman for its union, the Allied Pilots Association.
-He disagrees that pilots got enough training to handle MCAS.

-"I hate to be in a position to contradict Acting Director Elwell, but in this case the statement is not correct," Goldberg says.
+Jason Goldberg, who flies for American Airlines and is a spokesman for its union, the Allied Pilots Association, disagrees that pilots got enough training to handle MCAS.
+"I hate to be in a position to contradict acting Director Elwell, but in this case the statement is not correct," Goldberg says.

 Goldberg says it's true that pilots train to overcome pitch trim problems, so they can get the plane's nose flying at the correct angle if the system goes haywire.

-But an MCAS malfunction on a Boeing 737 Max creates a host of other problems and they're all distracting.
+But an MCAS malfunction on a Boeing 737 Max creates a host of other problems, and they're all distracting.

 "You would have the stick shaker, which [activates] a rather violent aggressive shaking of the control column," Goldberg says.
 "You would have the appearance of unreliable airspeed.
 You would have a number of warnings that don't immediately or intuitively give the impression of a pitch trim problem."

 MCAS seems to have baffled pilots in the two crashes.
-The Lion Air pilots reportedly flipped through a manual looking for answers before their plane crashed, killing all on board.
+The Lion Air pilots reportedly flipped through a manual looking for answers before their plane crashed, killing all onboard.

 A spokesperson for the Air Line Pilots Association of Ethiopia told NPR there was nothing in the training to prepare pilots for the situation they faced.
 Ethiopian Airlines says it has a simulator for the 737 Max 8, but the pilots association said there was no setting for an MCAS scenario.